PipelineAI/pipeline/docs/quickstart/docker/README.md

 * To prevent overwriting the output of a previous run, you should either 1) change the `--output-host-path` between calls or 2) create a new unique subfolder within `--output-host-path` in your `pipeline_train.py` (ie. timestamp).
 * Make sure you use a consistent `--output-host-path` across nodes.
 If you use timestamp, for example, the nodes in your distributed training cluster will not write to the same path.
 You will see weird ABORT errors from TensorFlow.
 * On Windows, be sure to use the forward slash `\` for `--input-host-path` and `--output-host-path` (not the args inside of `--train-args`).
 * If you see `port is already allocated` or `already in use by container`, you already have a container running.
 List and remove any conflicting containers.
-For example, `docker ps` and/or `docker rm -f train-mnist-cpu-tensorflow-tfserving-cpu`.
+For example, `docker ps` and/or `docker rm -f train-mnist-v1`.
 * For GPU-based models, make sure you specify `--start-cmd=nvidia-docker` - and make sure you have `nvidia-docker` installed!
 * For GPU-based models, make sure you specify `--model-chip=gpu`
 * If you're having trouble, see our [Troubleshooting](/docs/troubleshooting) Guide.